The Web, Readable.

 Benchmarks

-Charlotte v0.2.0 vs Playwright MCP on real websites.
+Charlotte v0.8.0 vs Playwright MCP v0.0.79 on real websites, measured 2026-08-08.
 Every character an MCP server returns enters the agent's context window — smaller responses mean lower costs, more room for reasoning, and longer browsing sessions.

 Characters returned when an agent first lands on a page.
 Charlotte defaults to minimal detail; Playwright returns the full accessibility tree.